Second-Order Schalkwijk-Kailath Coding for Autoregressive Gaussian Channels: The Schalkwijk--Kailath Coding

 Note that the SK(1) coding scheme, which can be directly transformed into the original constructive SK coding, has been established as capacity-achieving for stationary ARMA(1,1) Gaussian channels with feedback \cite{kim2009feedback}.

 We begin by stating a key lemma, the proof of which is deferred to Appendix \ref{sec:proof_of_lemma_ref_lemma1}.
-This lemma characterizes the quadratic form associated with the inverse of a structured matrix. \begin{lem} Let $\{u_k;k=1,2,...,m\}\subset \mathbb{C}^{n}$ for $n,m \ge 1$.
-Then, it holds that
+This lemma characterizes the quadratic form associated with the inverse of a structured matrix. \begin{lem} Let $\{u_k;k=1,2,...,m\}\subset \mathbb{C}^{n}$ for $n,m \ge 1$ and $S$ be a positive-definite Hermitian matrix with $n\times n$.
+Then for any $1\le i,j\le m$,